White Label Brand Assets Best Practices

 - SVG — not currently supported (we're working on safe rendering for embedded scripts).

-Maximum file size: 1 MB.
+Maximum file size: 1 MB per upload.
 If your file is larger, compress it via TinyPNG or pngquant — typical logos compress to under 50 KB without visible quality loss.

 Recommended source size: square or near-square aspect ratio, 400×400 pixels or larger.
 The dashboard scales down to 32px height, but a larger source gives sharper rendering on retina screens (2× and 3× DPI).
 Don't upload a 32×32 logo — it will look fine in your laptop preview and blurry on every iPhone.